muxinc/elements/packages/mux-video/README.md

 No, you do not.
 The way Mux delivers HLS video is compliant with the HLS spec.
 Any video player that supports HLS will work with Mux Video.

-### If I'm not use Mux Video, can I still use this library?
+### If I'm not using Mux Video, can I still use this library?

 You sure can!
 Instead of passing in `playback-id=""` attribute, pass in `src=""` with an HLS url.
 You can still use `env-key=""` to get all the features of Mux Data with your non-Mux video.